-Like every other aspect of caring for the Knockout rose winter care is simple and straightforward.
+Like every other aspect of Knockout Rose care winter care of Knockouts is simple and straightforward.

 In USDA zones 5b-11, winter protection of Knock Out roses is very simple, indeed.
 A bit more caution and preparation are needed in zone 5a.

 Steps For Winterizing Knock Out Roses in Zones 5b-11

 - Prepare your Knock Out rose bush in advance of the first frost by raking the ground clear around each of the roses in your garden.
 Do a light pruning to tidy up unruly canes or branches.

 - Provide your Knock Out roses with a fungicide treatment.
 In cooler climates (e.g. 5a) use a powdered product.
 In warmer, drier areas you can use a light treatment of liquid fungicide.